justleska/crypto-portfolio-tracker/README.md

 # Crypto Portfolio Tracker

-A full-stack application that tracks crypto wallet balances across different networks and calculates portfolio value, thanks to both a FastAPI backend and a React frontend.
+A full-stack application that tracks crypto wallet balances across different networks and calculates portfolio value, thanks to both a FastAPI backend __and a React frontend__.

 **DISCLAMER:** This is mainly an educational project to train me in the coding space & maybe help others, so this is not intended for a real use.
 **TL;DR:** things might break :P